Planning for safety

 Ensure the inflatable device is adequately anchored.
 Refer to the manufacturers' operations manual for guidance on how to securely anchor an inflatable device onto turf or a hardstand (for example, asphalt) and the maximum wind speed the anchoring system is rated to for patrons to safely use the ride, including access and exit.
 Adequate anchoring is important even if light winds are forecast, or the device is not operational.
 Where the inflatable device’s anchorage system is not known or has been determined to be inadequate, guidance must be obtained from a competent person (for example, an engineer with knowledge of inflatable devices and anchorage systems).
 Additional information is also available from Australian Standard AS 3533.4.1 Amusement rides and devices, Part 4.1: Specific requirements - Land-borne inflatable devices.

 Ensure a system of work is provided to employees operating the ride, for example, procedures for retrieving patrons from rides if there is a loss of power.

 Ensure impact-absorbing materials are installed around any open sides of the inflatable ride where there is a likelihood of children falling or tripping.

-A system of work to prevent patrons (particularly children) accessing dangerous areas of the ride, for example, electric blowers that inflate the ride and other mechanical and electrical components.
+A system of work to prevent patrons (particularly children) accessing non-patron and dangerous areas of the ride, for example, electric blowers that inflate the ride and other mechanical and electrical components.
 Blower fans should be appropriately guarded, fenced off, and protected from the weather.